 Health Management Information System (HMIS) different components development

-Abt Employment: Project Coordinator
+Consultant: Project Coordinator

-Name: Tamta Kobakhidze

 1. Background

 Since 1995, The Government of Georgia (GOG) has taken a number of steps to improve the way health care is delivered and financed.
 The most significant shift has been from a centralized, publicly financed and operated health system to a decentralized one with privately operated facilities and government funds largely channeled through private insurance companies.